 Sean, Machinist – Pioneer Industries

-In June 2016, Sean became Pioneer’s first Apprentice 1 to graduate in the 4-year Aerospace Joint Apprenticeship Committee (AJAC) program to become a journeyman/master machinist.
+In June 2016, Sean became Pioneer’s first apprentice to graduate in the four-year Aerospace Joint Apprenticeship Committee (AJAC) program to become a journeyman/master machinist.
 Bravo Sean!

 - Employees to earn a living wage while they learn on-the-job from a mentor and attend class one night a week at a local community or technical college

 - Employers to increase their workforce skills without disrupting production